-II.
-The service performed benefits the council or entire Girl Scout Movement.

-Ill.
-The candidate demonstrates an ongoing commitment to leadership and service that has a measurable impact.

-IV.
-The service is so significantly beyond expectations, that no other award is appropriate.

-V. The candidate actively recognizes, understands, and practices the values of inclusive behaviors.
+- The candidate is an active, registered Girl Scout member. - The service performed benefits the council or entire Girl Scout Movement. - The candidate demonstrates an ongoing commitment to leadership and service that has a measurable impact. - The service is so significantly beyond expectations, that no other award is appropriate. - The candidate actively recognizes, understands, and practices the values of inclusive behaviors.

+Nomination: Submit NOMINATION FORM